alberto-galimberti/pdf-to-scorm/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU-GPL 3 License.
 See the LICENSE file for details.

 ## Acknowledgments

 - Mozilla PDF.js Team
 - JSZip Contributors